MY MESSAGE TO THE DIASPORA : LOVE AND LIBERATION

-For the past few weeks I have struggled quite a bit with creative block which has left me a bit behind my group mates.
-But recently I discovered this Iraqi artist who I resonate with on so many levels, to a point where they helped cure my art block.
+For the past few weeks I have struggled quite a bit with creative block which has left me a bit behind my group.
+But recently I discovered a fellow Iraqi artist who I resonate with and inspired me to look within my roots.

 THE ARTIST